 ProtonVPN was founded in 2014 by a team of CERN scientists in Switzerland.
 Headquartered in Geneva, the employee-owned company operates under Proton Technologies, which developed the encrypted email service ProtonMail.
 The main reason consumers use ProtonVPN is because of the developers and technology behind it.
 It’s one of the most trustworthy VPN services in the world right now.

 It is also very flexible in its pricing and feature offerings.
-ProtonVPN is one of the handful of VPNs left in the market with a free tier.
+ProtonVPN is one of a handful of VPNs left in the market with a free tier.
 ProtonVPN does not show users ads and doesn’t limit bandwidth, even on the free version.

 In a world where most VPNs prioritize streaming and speed, focuses on privacy and security.
 ProtonVPN has some of the strongest privacy policies in the VPN world and also offers its ProtonMail product alongside the VPN service.